Section Image

 Waverly’s community calendar is packed with fun traditions and seasonal celebrations.
 Waverly Glen Park hosts the Monday Night Concert Series from June through August with live folk, blues and indie music.
 The Waverly Fall Fest transforms Waverly East Park into an open-air marketplace with artisan crafts, homemade treats and family-friendly activities like pumpkin picking and face painting.
 In December, Tinsel ‘n’ Lights brings holiday cheer to Broad Street with visits from Santa, hot chocolate and the annual Window Decorating Contest.
 “Tinsel ‘n’ Lights is usually the biggest hit,” Wood says.
 “We have horse-and-buggy rides, ice carving and the shops will be open.”

 Residents can walk or bike in Waverly.
 C-Tran buses stop in Waverly, but residents generally drive when leaving the village.
-State Route 34 grants access to Ithaca, 35 miles away, and Interstate 86 provides a direct route to Binghamton.
+State Route 34 leads to Ithaca, 35 miles away, and Interstate 86 provides a direct route to Binghamton.
 Guthrie Robert Packer Hospital is 3 miles away in South Waverly, and Ithaca Tompkins International Airport is a 40-mile drive.

 Agents Specializing in this Area